 Create a Culture of Respect

-Promoting a strong company culture where employees feel respected, valued and heard is essential to creating a workplace employees want to remain in for their career.
+Promoting a strong company culture where employees feel respected, valued, and heard is essential to creating a workplace that employees want to remain in for their career.
 Lead by example, treating your employees, colleagues, and customers with respect, even when they’re not around.

 Encourage Continuing Education

 It’s important to have continuous learning initiatives in place for employee development.
 Employees should be able to take classes, participate in pertinent online learning, or engage in a tuition reimbursement program.
 The goal is to reinforce a learning workforce and culture.